Skip to main content

 Careers and your future

-You will leave Brunel with a firm grounding in law and with solid legal knowledge, allowing you to be flexible in your future choices.
+You'll leave Brunel with a firm grounding in law and with solid legal knowledge allowing you to be flexible in your future choices.
 The Master of Laws LLM will prepare you for work in the corporate world and government as well as legal roles in the humanitarian, corporate, civil and criminal fields.

 Our students in recent years went on to pursue careers in range of high-profile organisations such as White and Case LLP, Lloyds Banking Group, Trade Mark Wizards, European Parliament and National Commission on Rights of Child.

-Brand new work placements and internships: You can now gain valuable work experience while studying postgraduate law at Brunel.
-New optional work placements (12 months) and internships (6-12 weeks) are available from September 2021 on this course.
+You can now gain valuable work experience while studying postgraduate law at Brunel.
+New optional work placements (12 months) are available on this course.

 UK entry requirements

-• A 2:2 (or above) UK Honours degree or equivalent internationally recognised qualification in Law or a related subject (International Relations, Political Science, Criminology, and Criminal Justice).
+• A 2:2 (or above) UK Honours degree or equivalent internationally recognised qualification in Law or a related subject (International Relations, Political Science, Criminology, Criminal Justice, Business and Management, Finance, Accounting and Computer Science).

 If you require a Tier 4 visa to study in the UK, you must prove knowledge of the English language so that we can issue you a Certificate of Acceptance for Study (CAS).
 To do this, you will need an IELTS for UKVI or Trinity SELT test pass gained from a test centre approved by UK Visas and Immigration (UKVI) and on the Secure English Language Testing (SELT) list.
 This must have been taken and passed within two years from the date the CAS is made.